mainmatter/mainmatter.com/_posts/2022-02-17-journey-of-a-junior-software-engineer.md

 I believe the junior phase can be the most overwhelming one: your learning curve is in skyrocket mode 🚀!
 With all this new info coming all the time, I find it helpful to write everything down as a way to organize the new content in my head.
 Also, since a lot of errors I was seeing would show up again, I could find what I did & re-apply it.

-Nowadays, I do it less and less, also the pace slowed it down from week logs to month logs 😆 as you can see by my notion pages:
+Nowadays, I need to take notes less and less and even the pace slowed down from week logs to month logs 😆 as you can see by my notion pages:

 ![My pages organization in notion](/assets/images/posts/2022-02-17-journey-of-a-junior-software-engineer/my-notion-pages.png)